 Enumerations map to XML enumerations of the same (camel case) name.

-Codelists map to XML union types of the same (camel case) name; one member of the union type is an anonymous enumeration of the listed values and another member is a string restricted to the pattern “other: ...” as specified in S-100 3-6.7.
+Codelists map to XML union types of the same (camel case) name; one member of the union type is an anonymous enumeration of the listed values and another member is a string restricted to the pattern “other: ...” as specified in S-100 Part 3, clause 3-6.7.

 Associations are encoded as elements contained in the feature and information complex types, named according to the role indicated in the UML domain model and with a GML attribute that contains the gml:id of the referenced object.